bowman2001/perplexdoc/content/doc/overview/missing/index.md

 - SVG Icons (at the moment the web font set of Google Material Icons is available)

-- A choice between other icon sets than Material Icons
+- A choice to use other icon sets than Material Icons

 Suggestions are also welcome as new issues in the [repo](https://github.com/bowman2001/perplex).
+Please check out the existing ones.